Fine tuning SMLs

 'Joke': 'My hot dislexic co-worker said she had an important massage to give me in her office...
 When I got there, she told me it can wait until I put on some clothes.'}

-We see that it has an ID of the joke that does not interest us at all and the joke itself.
+We see that it has a joke ID that we are not interested in at all and the joke itself

-In case you have low GPU memory I will make a subset of the dataset, choose the percentage of jokes you want to use.
+In case you have limited GPU memory, I will create a subset of the dataset, choose the percentage of jokes you want to use

 percent_of_train_dataset = 1 # If you want 50% of the dataset, set this to 0.5